-The reaffirmation of the ratings considers the noticeable recovery in BAL's performance in FY2025, driven by an improvement in the operating environment that has led to sequentially higher realisations and a revenue growth of ~15-16% at the consolidated level.
-The earnings had remained subdued in FY2024, owing to steep correction in blended realisations compared to the earlier fiscal.
-In addition, while the Government of Andhra Pradesh announced a significant reduction in the electricity duty and demand charges for ferro alloy producers from October 2023, the higher charges for H1 FY2024 adversely impacted the margins for the full fiscal FY2024.
-However, ICRA notes that the blended realisation has sequentially inched up in FY2025, marked by improvement in market prices along with full-fledged commencement of low carbon silico manganese (LC SiMn) production, which fetch premiums over the commoditised grades.
-The sales volume of LC SiMn is expected to further increase in FY2026, supporting the overall profits to an extent.
+The reaffirmation of the ratings considers the noticeable recovery in BAL's performance in 11MFY2025, driven by an improvement in the operating environment that has led to sequentially higher realisations.
+The earnings were subdued in FY2024, owing to steep correction in blended realisations compared to the earlier fiscal.
+In addition, while the Government of Andhra Pradesh announced a significant reduction in the electricity duty and demand charges for ferro alloy producers from October 2023, the higher charges for H1 FY2024 adversely impacted the margins for the full fiscal.
+However, ICRA notes that the blended realisation has sequentially inched up in the current fiscal, marked by improvement in market prices along with higher production of low carbon silico manganese (LC SiMn), fetching higher prices compared to commoditised grades.
 In addition, the electricity duty continued to remain low for the entire fiscal, thus supporting the margins and debt coverage indicators.
 However, the electricity duty waiver is available till March 2025 and the continuation of the same for the next fiscal year would continue to remain the key monitorable for the entity.

-While reaffirming the ratings, ICRA also considered the large expansion project in the newly formed subsidiary entity, GFPL for setting up of 1000 TPD - sponge iron, 21 MVA Ferro Alloys and 33 MW of waste-heat recovery based (WHRB) power plant and 12 MW of Circulating Fluidized Bed Combustion (CFBC) based power plant.
+While reaffirming the ratings, ICRA also considered the large expansion project in GFPL for setting up of 1000 TPD - sponge iron, 21 MVA Ferro Alloys and 33 MW of waste-heat recovery based (WHRB) power plant and 12 MW of Circulating Fluidized Bed Combustion (CFBC) based power plant.
 The total project cost is expected to be around Rs 419 crore, to be funded by debt: equity mix of 1.47:1.
 The financial closure has not yet been achieved, and discussion is ongoing with the lenders.
-The equity portion would be largely funded through the unsecured loan from BAL, of which BAL has already provided USL to the tune of Rs 61.4 crore in FY2025.
-Majority of the machines order has already been placed and civil work is currently under progress.
+The equity portion would be largely funded through the unsecured loan from BAL, of which BAL has already provided USL to the tune of Rs 55 crore in the current fiscal.
 The company is likely to commence operations in phases and the entire facility is expected to commence operations in FY2027.
-Nonetheless, timely commissioning of the plant without any cost overrun and stabilisation of the same will be a key credit ratings factor.
-Also, the leverage (TD/OPBDITA) is expected to increase in the interim for the consolidated entity, owing to debt-funded nature of the capex.
-However, the entity is planning to start commercial production of backward integrated projects at the earliest to mitigate the impact to an extent.
-Once commissioned, it is expected to result in significant cost-savings for the entire operation owing to WHRB based power plant, which is likely to improve the overall cost-structure of the entity.
-ICRA also notes that BAL has plans to set up renewable capacities for its Vizag operation.
+Timely commissioning of the plant without any cost overrun and stabilisation of the same will be a key credit ratings factor.
+Also, the leverage (TD/OPBDITA) are expected to increase in the interim for the consolidated entity, owing to debt-funded nature of the nature.
+Nonetheless, once commissioned, it is expected to result in significant cost-savings for the entire operation owing to WHRB based power plant, which is likely to improve the overall cost-structure of the entity.
+ICRA also notes that BAL has plans to set up renewable capacities for the Vizag operations.
 However, the same is subject to land allocation by the Government.
 ICRA will continue to monitor the development regarding the same.